Georgia–Poland relations: Georgian and Polish fights for independence

+Interwar alliance and World War II

 Both countries regained independence in 1918.
 In 1918, the Polish Regency Council sent diplomat Wacław Ostrowski to Georgia.
 Ostrowski organized a Polish consular agency in Tbilisi and began talks with Noe Zhordania on a military alliance.
 In 1920 the consular agency was upgraded into a consulate, and then in 1921 into a consulate general with a plan to further upgrade it into an embassy.
 Poland and Georgia had established good relations and signed an alliance.
 Both countries were invaded by Soviet Russia.
 Poland successfully repelled the Russian invasion and secured its independence, but Georgia was conquered.
 Poland maintained contacts with the Georgian government-in-exile.
 As a result of repatriation of Poles to Poland, their number in Georgia decreased from over 15,000 in 1914 to 3,000 in 1926.
 Many Georgian military officers found refuge in Poland and joined the Polish Army.
 The officers fought in Polish defense during the joint German-Soviet invasion of Poland which started World War II in 1939.
 Many then joined the Polish resistance movement and some also fought in the Warsaw Uprising in 1944.
 Several Georgian officers were also among Poles murdered by the Russians in the large Katyn massacre in 1940.
 Poles in Georgia were among the victims of the so-called Polish Operation and Kulak Operation, carried out by the Soviet Union during the Great Purge in 1937–1938.
 Among the victims was painter, graphic artist and illustrator Henryk Hryniewski.

 After Operation Barbarossa in 1941, many Polish refugees from Soviet-occupied eastern Poland ended up in Georgia, where they encountered local Poles as well as friendly Georgians.
 After the Sikorski–Mayski agreement, the Polish embassy in Moscow was allowed to establish local offices in the Georgian SRR and organize care for the Polish population in Georgia.
 Many Poles then joined the newly formed Anders' Army.
 In July 1942 the Soviets liquidated the Polish offices in Georgia and then mostly arrested their officials in order to replace them with newly formed puppet Polish structures, subordinated to the communist authorities.
 During the war, about 10,000 Polish refugees ended up in Georgia, however their number gradually decreased, as many Poles joined the Anders' Army, then the First Polish Army and also returned to Poland.
 According to official data, in January 1945 there were still 1,879 registered refugees from Poland in Georgia.
 After the war, in the years 1946-1948, 3,000 people were repatriated from Georgia to Poland.